-If a supervisor does not recommend transition from Provisional membership to Full membership, this must be clearly stated on the Return to Full Membership Competency Form with the reasons documented.
+If a supervisor does not recommend transition from provisional membership to full membership, this must be clearly stated on the relevant Professional and Clinical Competency Evaluation Form (Appendix 3 or 4) with the reasons documented.
 The supervisor must indicate whether in their professional opinion the supervision period should be extended or terminated.
 This information must be shared with the provisional member.
-In situations where the applicant does not agree with the supervisor's determination, they can appeal this decision to the Professional Standards Standing Committee (PSSC).
-The appeal must be in writing and include a letter of explanation and written documentation as to why they should transition from Provisional to Full Membership.
-PSSC may seek further information from both parties prior to making a recommendation to IASLT Board.